apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 1 - Creating a simple hosted target/README.md

 # Quiz

-1. Could you add traditional policies to the hosted function?
+1. Could you add traditional policies to the hosted target?

 # Summary